Bedrock Integration with nOps Platform

 Click Setup to finish

-importantDouble-check your log group name.
+importantDouble-check your S3 Data Prefix.
 Incorrect entries will prevent data synchronization.

 Step 4: Verify Integration